tkf/emacs-jedi/doc/source/index.rst

       :language: sh

+The above methods run minimal example mentioned in the install_ section.

 .. note:: In older Emacs version (< 24.4), the method 1 using
    package.el may result in an error something like